So Seoulful: A First-Time South Korea Travel Guide (Seoul, Jeju & Busan)

 🐟 Jagalchi Fish Market

-Korea’s largest seafood market is raw and fascinating - live fish tanks, open stalls, and upstairs restaurants that cook what you select below.
+Korea’s largest seafood market is chaotic in the best possible way - rows of live seafood tanks, market vendors shouting prices, and upstairs restaurants cooking what you choose downstairs.

 🎨 Gamcheon Culture Village

-Colourful houses of Gamcheon Culture Village in Busan
+Colourful Gamcheon Culture Village in Busan South Korea

 🙋 Frequently Asked Questions About South Korea

-Which apps should first-time or solo travellers prepare?
+Which apps should travellers download before visiting Korea?

 What is South Korea famous for?

-South Korea is globally known for K-pop, Korean skincare, street food, cinema, technology, and its blend of tradition and innovation.
+South Korea is globally known for K-pop, Korean skincare, street food, technology, cinema, fashion, and the blend of traditional and futuristic culture.

-How many days are enough for South Korea?
+How many days do you need in South Korea?

-10–14 days is ideal for a first visit, allowing time for Seoul plus one or two additional destinations without rushing.
+10–14 days is ideal for a first trip covering Seoul plus destinations like Jeju Island or Busan without rushing.

 Back to blog